How to Choose the Right Golf Club for You!

 As a general rule, most golfers are best with a bounce between 10 to 14 degrees.

-- Standard Bounce wedges – A great all-around wedge, a standard bounce wedge is versatile and a great choice if you like an open or square face out of a bunker, and an average to slight steeper attack angle.
+- Standard Bounce Wedges – A great all-around wedge, a standard bounce wedge is versatile and a great choice if you like an open or square face out of a bunker, and an average to slightly steeper attack angle.

 One of the most important clubs in your bag, yet one of the most neglected, putters can transform your game.